Valley of Fire, Fire Cave

 After working with the Metabones adapter for the Sony A7r with my Canon lenses for a while, I’ve decided to write a review of my experiences anyway.

-And although it does work great for what I do, there are a lot of problems that I’ve encountered.
-It’s a great adapter but using it is a little bit of high maintenance.
+And although it works great for what I do, I’ve encountered many problems.
+It’s a great adapter, but using it is a bit high-maintenance.

 Autofocus Speeds

-For everyday photography I find the adapter to be a little cumbersome.
-It’s slightly too slow at autofocusing for it to be used for everyday street photography.
-But for landscape photography where you don’t need autofocus, it’s great.
+For everyday photography, I find the adapter to be a little cumbersome.
+It’s slightly too slow to autofocus for everyday street photography.
+But for landscape photography, where you don’t need autofocus, it’s great.

 It seems to spend a lot of time seeking and making micro-adjustments.
 It makes it just a little too slow for any moving subject matter.